ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_navigator_plugin.md

-# Writing a New Navigator Plugin
+# Writing a New Navigator Plugin { #writing-a-new-navigator-plugin }

 ## Overview